Avatar

 }, FStreamableManager::AsyncLoadHighPriority);

-With this, lambda-callback will be called after asset will be loaded.
+With this, lambda-callback will be called after asset is loaded.
 If asset is in memory already, callback will be called immediately.

 Conclusion

-Avoiding hard references is best-practice.
-But to use soft objects properly, you should care how and when load them.
+Avoiding hard references is considered a best practice.
+But to use soft objects properly, you should care about how and when to load them.

-Load synchronous that you 100% need to load before your gameplay.
+Load synchronously something that you 100% need to be loaded before your gameplay.

-Load asynchronous anything you probably will be need during gameplay, but don’t need to store it all the time, because there is probability that your player could never need this.
-And if will, don’t make player struggle with stutter.
+Load asynchronously anything you will probably need during gameplay, but don’t need to store all the time, because there is probability that your player will never need this.
+And in case player will need it, don’t make them struggle with stutter.